softlayer/softlayer-object-storage-backup/README.md

 object fragments during file comparision.
 Uploading and making the manifests is easy.
 * Windows Support:  Tried to write the script in a way that supported windows.
 However, it is not tested yet.
 * Restoration: Restoring files is an operation left to the admin right now.
-[FUSE is handy](https://github.com/redbo/cloudfuse) for that kine of work.
+[FUSE is handy](https://github.com/redbo/cloudfuse) for that kind of work.